-- ETFs generally have lower fees compared with mutual funds
+- ETFs have lower fees compared with mutual funds

 - Many ETFs provide excellent diversification benefits

-- ETFs are easy for retail investors to use
+- ETFs are easy for retail investors to purchase

 E – Exchange, T – Traded, F – Fund.

 Unlike traditional methods of investing, you are able to buy shares in ETFs as they are traded in financial markets.
-So, for example, before ETFs where invented, if you wanted to invest in the S&P 500, you would invest a proportion of your investment in each of the 500 companies, even now, this would-be time consuming and when you wanted to take your money out of the stock market, you would repeat the process selling the 500 stocks.
-With an S&P 500 ETF you are able to invest in the 500 stocks with on transaction.
-Exchange traded funds make diversification possible for retail investors with much lower fees.
+So, for example, before ETFs were invented, if you wanted to invest in the S&P 500, you would invest a proportion of your investment in each of the 500 companies, even now with digital trading, this would be time-consuming.
+When you wanted to take your money out of the stock market, you would repeat the process of selling each of the 500 stocks.
+With an S&P 500 ETF Tracker, you are able to invest in the 500 stocks with one transaction.
+Exchange Traded Funds make diversification possible for retail investors with much lower fees.

-An ETF is a portfolio or basked of stocks that and in their simplest form they track stock market indexes.
-When you see FTSE100 or S&P 500, these are basically collections of stocks.
-Stocks are gathered in all different kinds of groups, from their geographical location to sectors and lots of place in between.
-So much so, as of 2017 and according to Bloomberg, there are now more Indexes than Stocks.
+An ETF is a portfolio or basket of stocks that in their simplest form track stock market indexes.
+When you see FTSE100 or S&P 500, these are collections of top-performing stocks.
+Stocks are gathered in all different kinds of groups, from their geographical location to industry sectors and lots of places in between.
+So much so, as of 2017, and according to Bloomberg, there are now more Indexes than Stocks.

-ETFs essentially track these indices, if the FTSE100 goes up and the you have bought a FTSE100 ETF, you will realise these gains.
-Unfortunately, as will all type of investing if the FTSE100 falls, you will also realise these loses.
+ETFs essentially track these indices, if the FTSE100 goes up and you have bought an FTSE100 ETF, you will realise these gains.
+Unfortunately, as with all types of investing if the FTSE100 falls, you will also realise these losses.